UCalgary campus EEL building

 ISS doesn’t answer questions related to permanent residence matters.

-Starting in January 2023, permanent residence advising appointments will no longer be available.
-Students are encouraged to attend permanent residence information sessions provided throughout the new year to learn about permanent residence pathways for international students.
+Permanent residence advising appointments is not available.
+Students are encouraged to attend permanent residence information sessions provided throughout the year to learn about permanent residence pathways for international students.

 No, you don’t need to hire a representative.

-IRCC states applicants can apply on their own or with the help of a representative, such as a Regulated Canadian Immigration Consultant or lawyer.
-Before you hire an immigration consultant or lawyer, you’re advised to learn more about representatives and how to choose an immigration representative.
+IRCC states applicants can apply on their own or with the help of a representative, such as a Regulated Canadian Immigration Consultant (RCIC) or lawyer.
+Before you hire an immigration consultant or lawyer, you’re advised to learn more about representatives and how to choose an immigration representative

 Yes, permanent residents of Canada are required to maintain their status by living in Canada for 730 days in a five-year period.
 PR status may be lost if residency requirements are not met.